 Vito: Sweet Jeebus, this is no slight on anyone else’s that we’ve seen, but I might have to marry this design.
 From top to bottom…That tunic is classic, but see what he did with the “R” logo?
 He moved it.
 That to me is a deliberate move to set this Robin apart from any other Robin.
 That, my friends, is smart design!
 Using black as the complimentary color is a good tried-and-true way to go, but I’d like to see a dark green.
 However, with that said, I like how on the sleeves, the black is broken up by her flesh, like Dean’s above.
 The best part of this design has to be that cape.
 It’s very modern looking, and you can see that it too, like all the others presented here, can become a hood.
 Those buttons are so damn dynamic and really set this apart from other cape/hood/tunic combos.
 And yes, Joel, I even like the shoes!

 Rachel: My eyes just STOP at those spats.
 Why the Hell don’t more superheroes wear spats?
 Also, does anyone else think this would look kickass in purple and black, in the vein of Dean’s Spoiler?

 Joel: Wow, yeah, this something special.
 There are those design that scream to be adopted into the DCU canon, and those that demand their own Elseworld.
-This Robin, along with Jemma Salume’s Impulse, and Ross Campbell’s Supergirl, falls into the second category.
+This Robin, along with Jemma Salume’s Impulse, and Sophie Campbell’s Supergirl, falls into the second category.
 Great cape construction, and boot/spat combo.
 The half-gloves send off alarms, though.
 I don’t see any advantage to having gloves end halfway down the palm, not even aesthetic ones, and I’m pretty sure that they’d make it tough to hold onto a grappling line.